Lathes are one of the most widely used machining tools that provide the flexibility to perform various machining operations on a single machine.

 What are the three main types of lathe?

-The three main types of lathe machines are center lathe, benchtop lathe, and CNC lathe.
+The three main types of lathe machines are center lathe, benchtop or mini lathe, and CNC lathe.
 Center lathes can further be classified into engine lathes and speed lathes.
 Whereas CNC lathes include all types of metal lathes with a computer system to automate the machining process.

 Can we use a bench lathe for machining metals?